 Final distance = corrected distance * 3 minutes / measured time.

 The corrected distance includes travelled distance and the penalty values.
 Travelled distance, penalty values and performance time are measured by the jury officials.

 The task completing teams will be ranked by the results of resulting total distance values.
 The best 3 teams will be rewarded.
-This task 2, together with tasks 1, 3 and 4, contributes to the overall contest winner 2018.
-Points for the overall winner will be given as described under chapter 0.3 Awards.
+This task 2, together with tasks 1, 3 and 4, contribute to the overall contest winner 2019.
+Points for the overall winner will be given as described under Awards.